Delaware Court Records

 The name search allows users to find records using the inmate’s first, middle, or last name.
 Users may also filter the search result using the inmate’s age, sex, or race.
 Under the First Step Act, federal inmate sentences may be reduced, resulting in a change to the inmate’s release date.
 Requestors are advised to periodically confirm inmate records on the BOP’s database, as the information may change.

-Note that the BOP’s database only contains records for inmates in a federal facility from 1982 to date.
+The BOP’s database largely contains records for inmates in a federal facility from 1982 to date.
 Persons interested in finding older inmate records may contact the National Archives and Records Administration (NARA).
 The NARA database includes information on inmates incarcerated in the following facilities:

 To request records for inmates incarcerated before 1982, contact NARA by filling the form on its contact page.
 Filling the form requires a detailed description of the desired inmate record.